commoncode/ama-bot/README.md

 under "Request URL", add `https://{ngrok-url}/slack/receive`.
 Once finish typing, Slack will verify that this endpoint is properly configured, therefore you must have your localhost running and exposed to public internet to make this work, and have npm running as well.

-Once verified, click "Add Bot User Event", and use the dropdown to search and select following events:
+Once verified, click "Add Bot User Event", and use the dropdown to search and select following events, then click save:

 - `message.channels`
 - `message.groups`